einbahnstrasse/MHL-Physical-Modeling/schedule.md

 #### Assignments
 * Install MaxMSP
 * Install the BACH Library
-* (deadlne for these installations: Week 2 before class! see our Resources page for instructions)
+* (deadline for these installations: Week 2 before class! see our Resources page for instructions)

 <!-- * [About the Command Line](/Goldford-MTEC1003/labs/01/command-line.html){:target="_blank"}
 * [Entering Commands](/Goldford-MTEC1003/labs/01/entering-commands.html){:target="_blank"}